Thank you for your interest in the Google Maps/Google Earth APIs. The

 officers, directors, agents, affiliates, strategic partners, licensors

-and their suppliers ("the Indemnified Parties
+and their suppliers ("the Indemnified Parties") harmless from and

 against any claim or liability arising out of: